-Under The Tamarisk Tree was envisioned from the beginning to be a platform for others, not just me, to use the format of blog posts to share stories of their walk with Jesus, or share any insights they might have gathered as part of this walk, or share ideas or teachings that would help others in their walk with him.
+Under The Tamarisk Tree was envisioned from the beginning to be a platform for like-minded Christ-followers to use the format of blog posts to…

-When thinking about the site originally, I wanted it to be contemplative.
+The tone of the site is generally contemplative.
 What I mean by this is that it should not necessarily be structured teachings like a preaching message or a devotional might be, for example.
-I wanted the posts to reflect a personal narrative, contemplating and working through life’s issues with an open Bible and led by the Holy Spirit.
-Words like authentic, vulnerable, thoughtful and indeed contemplative came to mind.
+Posts should resemble a personal narrative, contemplating and working through life’s issues with an open Bible and led by the Holy Spirit.
+Words like authentic, vulnerable, thoughtful and indeed contemplative come to mind.

-When I write, I have an audience in mind that covers both the Christian and non-Christian communities.
+The typical audience of UTTT includes both Christian and non-Christian communities.
 Many Christians have subscribed on social media or the website itself, but quite a number of them are also not Christ-followers.
 We should therefore be cognisant of Peter’s advice to keep our conduct among the unbelievers honourable (1 Peter 2:12).
 When they read any posts, I hope they come away with more insight into the author’s walk of faith or the pages of scripture.

-In that sense, I would like the site to be seeker-friendly but not seeker-sensitive in the traditional sense.
+In that sense, the site should be seeker-friendly but not (hyper) seeker-sensitive in the traditional sense.
 Meaning, we don’t have to play down the importance of repentance, the seriousness of sin or the fact that Jesus is NOT just a good teacher (only), he is the living Son of God.
-On the other hand, I like to think that ideally the posts that go up on it should be stimulating good conversations afterwards, or even in a follow-up post.
+On the other hand, posts that go up on it should be stimulating good conversations afterwards, or even in a follow-up post.
 In other words, unlike for example a typical Sunday morning message, the posts that go up on UTTT does not necessarily have to contain the full gospel message each time, or cover all the possible variations of the audience’s faith journeys, or tie up every loose end from a theological point of view.
-It is more conversational, more thought experiment, more contemplative.
-Yet, tied clearly and undeniably to a scriptural, personal relationship with Yahweh, Jesus and the Holy Spirit.
+It should be more conversational, more thought experiment, more contemplative.
+Yet, tied clearly and undeniably to a scriptural, personal relationship with God the Father, Jesus and the Holy Spirit.

-The authors and potential-future-authors on this site come from different backgrounds, religious denominations, and cultures.
+The authors and potential future authors on this site come from different backgrounds, Christian denominations, and cultures.
 What binds us together is a love for Jesus and a concern for authentic living in a fallen world.
-We don’t shy away from controversial topics, but in general, I hope for the site to convey a conciliatory tone instead of a provocative one.
-Ideally, it should be rooted in both the Scripture and the real world, if that makes sense.
+We don’t shy away from controversial topics, but in general, the vision for the site is to convey a conciliatory tone instead of a provocative one.
+It should therefore be rooted in both the Scripture and the real world.

 I invite you to use this platform to share your thoughts, journey and insights in your own words, and that you always root it back to the Bible.